Our Lady of Sorrows

 Where does this devotion originate in Scripture?

-It is rooted in the prophecy of Simeon at the Presentation of Jesus in the Temple: "a sword will pierce your own soul too" (Luke 2:35), foretelling the pain Mary would endure witnessing her son's suffering.
+It is rooted in the prophecy of Simeon at the Presentation of Jesus in the Temple: "a sword will pierce through your own soul also" (Luke 2:35), foretelling the pain Mary would endure witnessing her son's suffering.

 What are the Seven Sorrows traditionally listed?